 How to Embrace a Competitive Mindset for Gymnastics Meets

-How would you prepare for a gymnastics competition if you knew it was your last?
+How to Prepare for a Competition if it was your Last?

 What mindset would you have?
 Would you be focused on having fun, or would you heap unmanageable pressure upon yourself to be perfect?